 The First Year

-With a 9-to-1 student to faculty ratio, there is no arm's-length teaching at W&L. During your first year, your largest class will be approximately sixty students, and you will have a small section of twenty students in which you learn a substantive area of the law as well as legal writing from a professor.
-You will be expected to do a lot of writing and a lot of rewriting even in the first year, but not without feedback from a faculty that is consistently rated among the country's best teaching law faculty.
+With a 6-to-1 student to faculty ratio, there is no arm's-length teaching at W&L. During your first year, your largest class will be approximately sixty students, and you will have a small section of twenty students in which you learn a substantive area of the law as well as legal writing from a professor.
+You will be expected to do a lot of writing and a lot of rewriting even in the first year, but not without feedback from a faculty that is consistently rated among the country's best.

 The Foundation of Your Future Years

 What courses will you take?
-Everyone takes the same first-year courses, creating a shared intellectual experience and a true sense of collaboration that carry throughout the years at W&L. All first year courses are required, to give you a broad perspective of legal issues: American Public Law Process, Civil Procedure, Professional Responsibility, Criminal Law, Contracts, Property, Torts and Transnational Law.
+Everyone takes the same first-year courses, creating a shared intellectual experience and a true sense of collaboration that carry throughout the years at W&L. All first year courses are required, to give you a broad perspective of legal issues: Civil Procedure, Constitutional Law, Criminal Law, Contracts, Property, Torts and Transnational Law.
 View first-year course descriptions.